 Mo & Rose’s Wine Bistro, ensconced in the beautifully renovated old barn, celebrates the art and joy of eating and drinking.
 Here at the bistro, walls do talk.
 And if one listens, they whisper of the sophisticated simplicity and offerings of authenticity that reside here.

 Dine on seasonal Cape Winelands cuisine with a European twist.
 Relish and delight in the creative starters.
 Savour top-notch meat feasts prepared to perfection.
 They serve thoughtfully handcrafted fare utilising fresh local produce with most of the vegetables and herbs home- and farm-grown.
 What you taste here is the passion of winemaking of superb boutique wines from renowned wineries, both local and beyond, paired the creation of lip-smacking dishes!

 I love their accommodation!
 It is THE ultimate retreat for those who want to indulge in contemporary farmhouse luxury, feast on culinary treats and be cocooned in a sanctuary of stunning natural beauty away from the crowds – a melting pot of unique gardens and contemporary African-inspired design.

 The Private Garden

 The genesis of the garden began in the 1950s.
 An avid plant collector, Marthinus Malherbe amassed a fantastic array of cactus seeds from the Americas that Molly planted and nurtured to create a one-of-a-kind garden in South Africa for that day and time.
-As is often the fate of a garden, when ownership changes, so does the garden.
-After years of neglect, the garden was resurrected and expanded due to the passion of a Dutch couple, Yvonne and Herman van Bon who came to live on Soekershof in 2000.
+As is often the fate of a garden, when ownership changes, so do the garden.
+After years of neglect, the garden was resurrected and expanded due to the passion of a Dutch couple, Yvonne and Herman van Bon, who came to live in the Soekershof in 2000.
 Eventually, the public was invited to walk in wonderment throughout the grounds.